Farhad Samji

 Farhad Samji (born 5 May 1974) is an Indian writer, singer, lyricist, actor, music and film director who works in Hindi cinema.
 He is known for directing Housefull 4, Bachchhan Paandey, and Kisi Ka Bhai Kisi Ki Jaan independently.
 He has also made special appearances in films like Baaghi 3 and Coolie No. 1.
 He is famous for his works with his brother, Sajid Samji.
-The duo together is known as Sajid - Farhad and are known for directing films like Entertainment and Housefull 3.
+The duo together is known as Sajid-Farhad and are known for directing films like Entertainment and Housefull 3.

 Career

-Farhad started his career with his brother in 2002 as lyricists.
+Farhad started his career with his brother Sajid, in 2002, as lyricists.
 They started writing dialogues for movies, starting with Shiva in 2006, and followed by numerous collaborations as writers for the Golmaal series, Sunday, Himmatwala, Bol Bachchan, and Singham series, with their last collaboration being Simmba in 2018.
-In 2019, apart from writing dialogues for Punjabi film Singham, he directed web series Booo Sabki Phategi and the action comedy movie Housefull 4 (starring Akshay Kumar and produced by Sajid Nadiadwala, which became the highest grossing film of the Housefull franchise generating ₹280 crores of revenue at the box office, despite critically negative reviews.
+In 2019, apart from writing dialogues for Punjabi film Singham, he directed the web series Booo Sabki Phategi and the action comedy movie Housefull 4 (starring Akshay Kumar and produced by Sajid Nadiadwala, which became the highest-grossing film of the Housefull franchise generating ₹280 crores of revenue at the box office, despite critically negative reviews.

 Samji continued to write dialogues for the 2020 films Street Dancer 3D, Baaghi 3 and Coolie No. 1.
 He released his next directorial, the Akshay Kumar and Kriti Sanon 2021 starrer Bachchan Pandey, in March 2022, whose shooting took place from January to March 2021.
-Samji also made the social family comedy Kisi ka Bhai Kisi ki Jaan starring Salman Khan and Pooja Hegde, which released in 2023.
+Samji also made the social family comedy Kisi Ka Bhai Kisi Ki Jaan starring Salman Khan and Pooja Hegde, which released in 2023.